SQream/sqream_docs/connecting_to_sqream/client_platforms/pentaho.rst

 You can install the driver by copying and pasting the SQream JDBC .jar file into your **<directory>/design-tools/data-integration/lib** directory.

-**NOTE:** Contact your SQream license account manager for the JDBC .jar file.

 :ref:`Back to Overview <pentaho_top>`

 .. _create_transformation: